ebikatsudon/VTubeStudio/Item-Scenes-and-Item-Hotkeys.md

 When an _Item Scene_ is loaded using a hotkey and it contains pinned items not intended for the currently loaded model, those items are skipped and will not be loaded.

+## Can I use have YouTube/Twitch redeems or chat commands that let viewers spawn items?

+Yes, that's possible!
+Just create an item hotkey as described above and then use a [plugin](https://github.com/DenchiSoft/VTubeStudio/wiki/Plugins) to let viewers trigger it.
+You could even set the item scene hotkey to auto-deactivate after a few seconds/minutes.

 ## Does loading Item Scenes cause lag?

 Only the first time the _Item Scene_ is loaded after starting VTube Studio.
 After that, the textures will be cached in memory so loading should be instant.